Types of Financial Aid

 How funds are awarded: First priority is given to students with exceptional financial need who submit their Free Application for Federal Student Aid (FAFSA) by the March 1 priority deadline.
 Remaining funds, if any, are awarded on a first-come, first-served, need basis.

 Typical awards range from $200 to $2,000 per academic year.
 There are no fees deducted from the loan.

 Sign your Perkins Loan Promissory Note: Check your Winthrop e-mail account for notification asking you to electronically sign your Promissory Note.
-The required PIN is the same one used to complete the FAFSA online.
-If you do not have a PIN, you can request a federal PIN.
-Once the Office of Financial Aid is notified that the Promissory Note has been successfully completed, the Perkins Loan will be finalized.
+Once the Perkins Office is notified that the Promissory Note has been successfully completed, the Perkins Loan will be finalized.

 Students must be enrolled at least half-time (six credit hours) to receive a Perkins Loan disbursement.
 Once all award requirements have been met, your financial aid will be credited to your student account.
 For more information, please visit Applying for Aid.

 Perkins Loan cannot be automatically renewed each year.
 Returning students must maintain Satisfactory Academic Progress and meet the Perkins Loan awarding requirements each academic year.